 We leverage strategic relationships with third parties, such as CRM system integrator, technology and telephony providers.
 For example, our CRM and system integrator relationships provide significant lead generation for new client opportunities.
 As we grow our business, we will continue to depend on both existing and new strategic relationships.
 Our competitors may be more successful than we are in establishing or expanding relationships with third parties or may provide incentives to third parties to favor their products over our solution.
 These strategic partners may cease to recommend our solution to prospective clients due to actual or perceived lack of features, technological issues or failures, reputational concerns, economic incentives, or other factors, which would harm our business, financial conditions and operations.
-Furthermore, if our partners are acquired, fail to work effectively with us or go out of business, they may no longer support or promote our solution, or may be less effective in doing so, which could harm our business, financial condition and operations.
+Furthermore, there has and continues to be a significant amount of consolidation in our industry and adjacent industries, if our partners are acquired, fail to work effectively with us or go out of business, they may no longer support or promote our solution, or may be less effective in doing so, which could harm our business, financial condition and operations.
 If we are unsuccessful in establishing or maintaining our strategic relationships with third parties, or these partners fail to recommend our solution, our ability to compete in the marketplace or to grow our revenues could be impaired and our operating results may suffer.
 Even if we are successful, we cannot assure you that these relationships will result in increased client usage of our solution or increased revenue.

 In addition, identifying new partners, and negotiating and documenting relationships with them, requires significant time and resources.
 As the complexity of our solution and our third-party relationships increases, the management of those relationships and the negotiation of contractual terms sufficient to protect our rights and limit our potential liabilities will become more complicated.
-We also license technology from certain third-party partners.
-Certain of these license agreements permit either party to terminate all or a portion of the license without cause at any time.
-If one of these licenses is terminated by the licensor, we would have to find an alternative source or develop new technology ourselves, either of which could cause delays in our ability to offer our solution to clients, result in increased expense and harm our business.
-Our inability to successfully manage these complex relationships or negotiate sufficient contractual terms could harm our business.
+We also license technology from certain third-party partners, including through OEM relationships.
+Certain of these agreements permit either party to terminate all or a portion of the relationship without cause at any time and for any reason.
+If one of these agreements is terminated by the other party, we would have to find an alternative source or develop new technology ourselves, either of which could cause delays in our ability to offer our solution or certain product features to our clients, result in increased expense and harm our business.
+Our inability to successfully manage and maintain these complex relationships or negotiate sufficient contractual terms could harm our business.